capagot/swpathtracer/README.md

 - Assimp version 4.1.0 or later (http://www.assimp.org).
 - glm version 0.9.9.3 or later (http://glm.g-truc.net).

-Additionally, in its current state, the ray tracer needs OpenMP support.
+Additionally, in its current state, the ray tracer depends on [OpenMP](https://www.openmp.org) support.

 ## Compiling and Running